brutus/bpdiag/README.rst

 *Measurements* instances containing the data for each parsed measurement.

-**BP Diag** comes with a couple of parsers, but it's easy to write your own if they don't fit your needs (just take alook at the source documentation of the module).
+**BP Diag** comes with a couple of parsers, but it's easy to write your own if they don't fit your needs (just take a look at the source documentation of the module).

 Parser: Plaintext